 What does this mean for you?

-Well, if you are a luxury travel agency, keeping your website up to date is important to retain your current client and attract new ones.
+Well, if you are a luxury travel agency, keeping your website up-to-date is important to retain your current clients and attract new ones.

 As you can see, many luxury travel trends are changing the game.
 Keeping up with these trends is important to keep your business thriving.